pg-4919/December-S2/README.md

 2. Click the green "Code" button.
 3. Click "Download as ZIP."
 4. Extract the ZIP archive.
 You should get a folder called "December-S2-main."
-5. If you are on singleplayer, locate your game directory.
+6. If you are on singleplayer, locate your game directory.
 Click on "saves," and choose the world you want to install it in.
 Then, choose the "datapacks" folder.
 Move the "December-S2-main" folder into the "datapacks" folder.
-6. If you are on multiplayer, locate the "world" folder, and then the "datapacks" folder.
+7. If you are on multiplayer, locate the "world" folder, and then the "datapacks" folder.
 Move the "December-S2-main" folder into the "datapacks" folder.
-7. If you are using an online hosting service, check their guide on how to install datapacks.
+8. If you are using an online hosting service, check their guide on how to install datapacks.
+9. Finally, run `/reload` in your game or through the server console.